-Shops and Restaurant links in the area - Click Here
+Restaurant links in the area - Click Here

 Ledbury Park, located in the centre of this neighbourhood, has recently been redesigned and has earned a Canadian Architect Award of Excellence for its innovative approach to neighbourhood park planning.
 The focal point of this park is a rectangular shaped reflecting pool and skating rink that is linked to a swimming pool, and a water play area designed specifically for young children.
 There are also a number of smaller children's playgrounds contained within the Ledbury neighbourhood.